 - Interns cannot be enrolled in classes for the duration of the program (in some cases, the program can be used for credit with university approval)

-- Interns must currently be a rising college sophomore, junior, or senior, OR must have not graduated with a bachelor’s degree more than a year from the internship program start date
+- Interns must currently be a rising college sophomore, junior, or senior, OR must not have graduated with a bachelor’s degree more than 2 years from the internship program start date

 - Interns cannot yet have obtained an advanced degree